Major League Baseball Game of the Week: A game and B games

-Previously (i.e. pre-1980s), NBC typically had the A Game going to most of the country (but not to the markets of the participating teams).
-While the B Game only went to the home markets of the teams in the A Game.
-In those days, the TV rules did not allow a market to see its local team play on NBC.
-However, in situations where the B Game got rained out, the rules would relax.
+Prior to Game of the Week being given exclusivity in the 1980s, NBC typically had the A game broadcast to most of the country, but not to the markets of the participating teams, while the B game was aired in the home markets of the teams in the A game.
+In those days, the television rules did not allow a market to see its local team play on NBC.
+However, in situations where one game got rained out, the rules would be relaxed.
+When Game of the Week gained exclusivity, allowing for airing games in the teams' home markets, the B game normally only aired in the participants' home markets.